 Press reports confirm it.

-A lengthy conversation I had today with Dan Richard confirms it (he did not provide any details of how the negotiation might be structured).
+Conversations with PG&E management confirm it.
+PG&E has filed an A/L to value hydro at $2.8 billion, effective June 1, 2000.

-ACTIONS—Develop a proposed solution for PG&E that, at a minimum, provides PG&E relief but guards the value to EES’ book of a delayed roll-off.
+ACTIONS—Develop a proposed solution for PG&E (SCE?) that, at a minimum, provides PG&E (SCE?) relief but guards the value to EES’ book of a delayed roll-off and may present ENA origination opportunities.

-Ensure that policy makers understand the immense risks associated with exposing PG&E and Edison consumers to capless prices over the next 12-24 months, given the severe supply-demand imbalance in California.
+Ensure that policy makers understand the immense risks associated with exposing PG&E and Edison consumers to market prices (a la San Diego) over the next 12-24 months, given the severe supply-demand imbalance in California.

 Begin now to develop a solution and deliver it to PG&E (and Edison?) in an (Enron) executive-to-(PG&E) executive meeting.